 Law Title: Title 9

-Year Passed: 2020Pennsylvania has a statewide law that requires state agencies to disclose salary information.
-In addition, state agencies also may not request salary history.
+Year Passed: 2020Pennsylvania law requires state agencies to disclose salary information and prohibits salary history inquiries.

 -